-Allergen: Any substance that causes an allergic reaction in a hypersensitive person.
+Allergen: Any substance that can cause an allergic reaction in a hypersensitive person.

 Allergen immunotherapy: An allergy treatment which involves the administration of gradually increasing doses of allergen extracts, over a period of years.
 The allergen is usually given by injection or under the tongue.
-Also known as desensitisation, it allows the allergen to be tolerated with few to no symptoms.
+Also known as desensitisation, it allows the allergen to be tolerated over time.

 Allergist: A doctor specialising in allergy.

 Antibodies: Proteins in the blood which are produced in response to a specific allergen.
-Antibodies circulate in the bloodstream and attack the allergen and render it harmless.
+Antibodies circulate in the bloodstream and attack the allergen.

-Antihistamines: A drug that inhibits the action of histamine in the body by blocking histamine receptors.
+Antihistamines: A drug that blocks the action of histamine in the body by blocking histamine receptors.
 Histamine is the chemical responsible for producing allergic reactions such as hayfever and itching.

 Challenge test: An allergy test which involves exposing a person to a suspected allergen in a controlled setting.
 Also known as provocation testing, this type of test may provoke severe allergic reactions and therefore should only be done by a doctor.